RosettaCommons/documentation/application_documentation/analysis/interface-energy.md

-#interface_energy: interaction energy between two sets of residues
+#interface_energy: energy at the interface between two sets of residues
 Metadata
 ========